cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     direction?: Float32Array;
 }): Promise<string>;

-// Warning: (ae-forgotten-export) The symbol "ISynchronizerEventHandler" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "createSynchronizer" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function createSynchronizer(synchronizerId: string, eventName: string, eventHandler: ISynchronizerEventHandler): Synchronizer;

-// Warning: (ae-missing-release-tag) "createToolGroup" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function createToolGroup(toolGroupUID: string): IToolGroup | undefined;

-// Warning: (ae-missing-release-tag) "createVOISynchronizer" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function createVOISynchronizer(synchronizerName: string): Synchronizer;

-// Warning: (ae-missing-release-tag) "CrosshairsTool" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export class CrosshairsTool extends AnnotationTool {
     constructor(toolProps?: PublicToolProps, defaultToolProps?: ToolProps);
     // (undocumented)
     _activateModify: (element: any) => void;
-    // Warning: (ae-forgotten-export) The symbol "CrosshairsAnnotation" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     addNewAnnotation: (evt: EventTypes_2.MouseDownActivateEventType, interactionType: string) => CrosshairsAnnotation;
     // (undocumented)